dmitrysamodurov/Aspose.Email-Documentation/python-net/developer-guide/working-with-outlook-storage-files-ost-or-pst/working-with-messages-in-a-pst-file/_index.md

 {{< gist "aspose-email" "356f0e128b9d45a7ee779fc813eb87e5" "Examples-WorkingWithOutlookStorageFiles-MoveItemsToOtherFolders-MoveItemsToOtherFolders.py" >}}
 ## **Updating Message Properties in a PST File**
 It's sometimes required to update certain properties of messages such as changing the subject, marking message importance and similarly others.
-Updating a message in a PST file, with such changes in the message properties, can be achieved using the FolderInfo.ChangeMessages method.
+Updating a message in a PST file, with such changes in the message properties, can be achieved using the FolderInfo.change_messages method.
 This article shows how to update messages in bulk in a PST file for changes in the properties.
 The following code snippet shows you how to update properties of messages in bulk mode for multiple messages in a PST file.

 ```py
 from aspose.email.storage.pst import PersonalStorage, PersonalStorageQueryBuilder